Download here, or subscribe

 I go to strike him, but a huge blast from behind makes me duck.
 The man’s chest implodes scarlet, his blood spattering all over the windshield.
 His wife and kids shriek.

-The driver leans the 12-gauge against his still-wet bumper and marches past me to the front passenger door and opens it.
-The mother, screaming, tries to get away, but he grabs her by her kicking legs and hauls her out of the car.
+The driver leans the 12-gauge against the RV’s still-wet bumper and marches past me to the front passenger door and opens it.
+The screaming mother tries to get away, but he grabs her by her kicking legs and hauls her out of the car.
 She bounces on her back on the road, her conservative floral-print dress up around her head, her starched white underwear tearing under her butt.

 I go to the other side, step over the father’s corpse, and throw open the back door.
 The kids scream.
 I grab both by their hair and yank them over the seat and out.